 Meetings

-SWGs will meet as determined by the SWG Lead.
+SWGs will meet as determined by the SWG Chair.
 In the interest of accommodating participation in different time zones, SWG meetings will be held at a consistent time agreed upon by the SWG.

 Recommendations

-The SC SWGs are not supposed to give formal recommendations to the SC or its standing subsidiary bodies.
-However, when needed, advice of the SWGs to the SC/SSC/TWG will be agreed by consensus.
+The SC SWGs are not expected to give formal recommendations to the SC or its standing subsidiary bodies.
+However, advice of the SWGs to the SC/SSC/TWG will be agreed by consensus as needed.
 Where consensus is not possible at the working level, differences in opinion will be reported to the SC/SSC/TWG.

 Meeting records

-After each SWG meeting, the Science Manager will draft a concise summary on the work of the SWG.
+After each SWG meeting, the Science Manager will draft a concise summary of the work of the SWG.
 Draft summaries will be circulated by the Science Manager to the SWG Members within one week of the SWG meeting.
 Members will have one week to review and comment on the draft meeting summary.
-Thereafter, the Science Manager, in consultation with the SWG Lead, will finalize the summary.
-The final meeting summary will be provided to the SC/SSC/TWG Chair by the SWG Lead within one month of the meeting.
+Thereafter, the Science Manager, in consultation with the SWG Chair, will finalize the summary and circulate it to Members.

-Meeting summaries and papers are treated as informal documents and shall not be released to the public website.
+Meeting papers are treated as informal documents and shall not be released to the public website.
+The meeting summary will be posted after the meeting on the website, under Meeting, and shall be available to Members and accredited observers only.
+The meeting summary will then be submitted to a parent formal SSC/TWG/SC meeting as a reference paper posted on the public domain.

 Work environment

-Meeting documents including meeting papers and summaries are to be posted on the Collaboration website.
+Meeting papers and ppt presentations are to be posted on the Collaboration website.
 Intersessional discussions and scientific activities agreed upon at the SWG meetings may be done by email correspondence or through the Collaboration website, with designated groups.
 Access to each group on the Collaboration website is restricted to the Members of this group.